Who can get Short Breaks and how to apply

 You must provide at least:

-• Two detailed assessment reports from professionals working with your child when you apply, and
+- Two detailed assessment reports from professionals who have recently worked with your child, and

 All evidence must be as recent as possible, ideally dated within the last 12 months.
 It must show the impact that your child's disability has on their everyday life and family life.